-Treatment surgical oncology cases are assigned a priority level using the Surgical Oncology Priority Assessment Tool.
-The Surgical Oncology Priority Assessment Tool provides guidance that all patients with known or suspected invasive cancer, that are not highly aggressive or emergent, should be assigned a Priority Level 3.
-Patients diagnosed with indolent malignancies should be assigned a Priority Level 4.
+Treatment surgical oncology cases are assigned a priority level using the Surgical Oncology PAT.
+This PAT provides guidance that all patients with known or suspected invasive cancer, that are not highly aggressive or emergent, should be assigned a Priority Level 3 (semi-urgent).
+Patients diagnosed with indolent malignancies should be assigned a Priority Level 4 (elective (less urgent for cancer)).

-When a patient is referred by their family physician for a surgical consult for a benign condition and at the time of the consultation the patient's surgery is booked for an oncology treatment, a waitlist entry should be opened with a Wait 1 priority level that will be based on the surgical oncology PAT.
+When a patient is referred by their family physician for a surgical consultation for a benign condition and at the time of the consultation the patient's surgery is booked for an oncology treatment, a waitlist entry should be opened with a Wait 1 priority level that will be based on the surgical oncology PAT.

 For diagnostic surgical procedures where there is a reasonable expectation of cancer, there is insufficient information to appropriately prioritize patients.
 For this reason, all diagnostic surgical procedures performed in a fully-equipped OR for suspected cancer will be automatically assigned a 14-day access target in the WTIS.
+The rationale for developing a non-priority based diagnostic wait time target is that during the diagnostic phase, it is not possible to prioritize a patient to a priority level.
+A diagnosis of cancer or suspicion of cancer is not possible without completion of the diagnostic phase.
+Pathology, imaging and other tests are required to define the priority level; therefore, the priority level assignment occurs during Wait 2.

-Palliative and Reconstructive cases do not require a priority level and are not assigned an access target.
+Note: Palliative and reconstructive cases do not require a priority level and are not assigned an access target.